-By late 1988 John Hughes had become one of the most powerful script writers and directors in Hollywood.
-His back catalogue of work including Train, Planes and Automobiles, Ferris Bueller’s Day Off and The Breakfast Club to name but a few.
-However, unlike many other writers and directors, Hughes continued to plough his own unique journey through the Hollywood system.
+By late 1988 John Hughes had become one of the most powerful scriptwriters and directors in Hollywood.
+His back catalogue, full of modern classics ranging from Trains, Planes and Automobiles, Ferris Bueller’s Day Off and The Breakfast Club to name but a few.
+However, unlike many other writers and directors, Hughes continued to plough his own unique path through the Hollywood system.
 One that would be built on an aversion to large scale studio filmmaking.
-His studios of choice often intimate Chicago based locations and intimate production crews.
+His studios of choice often intimate Chicago based locations with familiar production crews he could trust.

-Like Hughes, writer and director Chris Columbus had become synonymous with the creation of great films.
-With writing credits including Young Sherlock Holmes, The Goonies and Gremlins.
-However, despite his initial success in directing Adventures in Babysitting, Columbus had struggled to find his next directorial adventure.
-After all, his second outing was all but disastrous with Heartbreak Hotel, temporarily halting his directing career.
-Therefore, Columbus was encouraged and intrigued when Hughes sent over the screenplay for Home Alone, and somewhat surprised when Hughes asked him to direct.
-But, on reading the rough draft Columbus jumped on board, with both men tweaking the screenplay before Home Alone was finally born on paper in late 1989.
+Like Hughes, writer and director Chris Columbus had become synonymous with the creation of groundbreaking movies, his writing credits ranging from, Young Sherlock Holmes to The Goonies and Gremlins.
+However, despite initial directorial success with Adventures in Babysitting, Columbus had struggled to find his next directorial adventure.
+After all, his second outing was all but disastrous with Heartbreak Hotel, temporarily halting his directing ambitions.
+Therefore, Columbus was encouraged and intrigued when Hughes sent over a rough screenplay for Home Alone, and somewhat surprised when Hughes asked him to direct.
+But, on reading the rough draft Columbus jumped on board, with both men tweaking the screenplay before Home Alone was born on paper in Autumn 1989.

-With the backing of Warner Brothers confirmed, work began on pre production and casting during the Christmas of 1989.
+Pre-production work and casting began during the Christmas of 1989.
 In line with his unique filmmaking style, Hughes opted to set up his production offices and studios in the abandoned New Trier High School, Chicago.
 Trier was hallowed ground for Hughes before it closed its doors, after all this was the location for The Breakfast Club and Ferris Bueller’s Day Off.
-With the empty school gym becoming a potential sound stage for production.
-Meanwhile, production designer John Muto and set decorator Eve Cauley searched for the perfect house in leafy Winnetka, Illinois.
-After days of driving they would find 671 Lincoln Avenue, its size and location both perfect in matching the screenplay and vision.
-However, while perfect in looks, the interior and doors were simply too small for the production needs.
-Leading to the decision to build a full scale set of the house in the deserted high school gym.
-The house on Lincoln Avenue only being used for external shots and action.
+But now silent, its empty gym would become a sound stage for Home Alone.
+Meanwhile, production designer John Muto and set decorator Eve Cauley would search for the perfect external Home Alone house in leafy Winnetka, Illinois.
+After days of driving they would find 671 Lincoln Avenue, its size and location, perfect for the screenplay.
+However, while ideal in its exterior image, the interior doorways and corridors were simply too small for the needs of the production.

 Casting Home Alone

-With such a limited budget, casting was to prove challenging.
+With such a limited budget, the casting of Home Alone was to prove challenging.
 And while the film already had its young hero, the roles of Harry and Marv were essential in making the screenplay work.
-While at the same time, providing the movie with a double act that could embody both fear and comedic talent.
-Therefore, casting co-ordinators Janet Hirshenson and Jane Jenkins approached a number of high profile actors, including Robert DeNiro with little luck.
-However, for gangster film stalwart Joe Pesci, the screenplay offered an opportunity to do something completely new.
-And as a result Pesci signed up, providing the production with a bankable box office name.
+While at the same time, providing the movie with a double act that could embody the slapstick humour of the script.
+Therefore, casting coordinators Janet Hirshenson and Jane Jenkins approached several high profile actors known for lacing comedy with gripping drama, with little luck.
+However, for gangster film stalwart Joe Pesci, Home Alone offered him the rare opportunity to do something new.
+And as a result, he signed up, despite the low fee; providing the production with its first bankable box office name.

-Encouraged by the signing of Pesci, the production crew approached Daniel Stern for the role of Marv.
-With the actor initially accepting the role, only to then pass due to the low fee attached.
+Encouraged by the signing of Pesci, the production crew then approached Daniel Stern for the role of Marv.
+Stern initially accepted the part, only to then pass due to the low fee attached.
 His refusal would ultimately open the way for ‘Dudes‘ star Daniel Roebuck to step in.
 However, despite his comedy credentials Roebuck and Pesci didn’t gel and this showed on screen.
 Therefore, after much persuasion, Stern returned to the role just weeks after production had started.

 That’s all folks!

-Ultimately leading Home Alone to gross $285.8 million in the United States and Canada and $190.9 million worldwide.
-Totalling $476.7 million by the end of its theatrical run.
-This small budget Christmas miracle would go on to earn the accolade of it being the 3rd highest grossing film of all time on its departure from cinemas.
-Sitting just behind the likes of Star Wars and E.T.
-While even today adjusting for inflation, Home Alone ranks above both Return of the Jedi and Indiana Jones and the Last Crusade in box office takings.
+Home Alone would go on to gross $285.8 million in the United States and Canada and $190.9 million worldwide; totalling $476.7 million by the end of its theatrical run.
+This small budget Christmas miracle would go on to earn the accolade of becoming the 3rd highest-grossing film of all time on its departure from cinemas, just behind Star Wars and E.T.
+And even today, adjusting for inflation, Home Alone ranks above both Return of the Jedi and Indiana Jones and the Last Crusade in box office takings.

 A timeless Christmas tale

-Watching Home Alone even today you can’t help but be struck by its timeless quality continues to shine on screen.
-In part, this is due to its choice of internal sets, traditional external locations and simple story.
+Watching Home Alone today, its timeless quality continues to shine on screen.
+In part, this is due to its choice of internal sets, traditional locations and a simple festive story of the family.
 However, these factors are only part of the films enduring appeal, in a movie that embodies the festive season in every frame of its loving creation.

-Frank Capra’s Christmas classic, shows George Bailey a world that would have existed for his family and friends.
-If he had chosen to jump from a bridge on Christmas Eve.
-While in Home Alone, Kevin’s wish for his family to disappear allows the 8 year old to experience a world without his parents and siblings.
+Frank Capra’s Christmas classic shows George Bailey a world that would have existed for his family and friends if he had chosen to jump from a bridge on Christmas Eve.
+While in Home Alone, Kevin’s wish for his family to disappear allows the 8-year-old to experience a world without his parents and siblings.
 Ultimately reversing the narrative of It’s a Wonderful Life by removing the family and not the individual.
 While at the same time, Old Man Marley’s story equally reflects Kevin’s isolation, but from an adult perspective of loneliness in old age.
 Here the eight-year-old Kevin is the key to Old Man Marley’s reconciliation and happiness.
 While at the same time, Old Man Marley is the key to Kevin’s safe rescue from Harry and Marv.
 Here Hughes and Columbus play with themes of Christmas isolation, family and reconciliation, taking previous Christmas tales from Capra and Dickens and reflecting them through a lens of age; old and young.

 The legacy of Home Alone